 Yes.
 This is especially common in deployments that have a small number of hosts.

 Does Cloudera Manager Support an API?

 Yes.
 A comprehensive set of APIs for the various features is supported in this version of Cloudera Manager.
 For more information about the Cloudera Manager API, see Cloudera Manager API.
 You can download this Cloudera Manager API example that shows how to integrate with Nagios or other systems.

 How do I set the rack topology script?

 Cloudera Manager includes internal rack awareness scripts, but you must specify the racks where the hosts in your cluster are located.
 If your cluster contains more than 10 hosts, Cloudera recommends that you specify the rack for each host.
 HDFS and MapReduce will automatically use the racks you specify.
-For instructions, see Specifying the Racks for Hosts .
+For instructions, see Specifying a Rack for Hosts.

 How do I configure my daemons to use a custom GC parameter?

-You can add configuration options for all instances of a given role by making this configuration change at the Service level.
-For example, to modify the setting for all DataNodes, select the HDFS service, then modify the "Additional Java configuration options for DataNode" setting).
+You can add configuration options for all instances of a given role by making this configuration change at the service level.
+For example, to modify the setting for all DataNodes, select the HDFS service, then modify the Java Configuration Options for DataNode setting.

-To modify a configuration option for a given instance of a role, select the service, then select the particular role instance (e.g. a specific DataNode) you want to modify.
+To modify a configuration option for a given instance of a role, select the service, then select the particular role instance (for example, a specific DataNode) you want to modify.
 The configuration settings you modify will apply to the selected role instance only.